Yes, you need a model of an object or a scene to perform tracking.

 Yes.

-License is locked for up to two minutes after it was used last time.
+Subscription key is locked for up to two minutes after it was used last time.

 We recommend using Non-Sucking Service Manager, it's free and easy to use.